sadhik98/Redbus_Websraping/README.md

 Data Filtering: Filter the data based on various criteria such as route, price, departure time, etc.

-**Technologies Used**
+**Tools**

+Python, Selenium(Purpose of Web scraping), Mysql, Streamlit, Pandas(Library), DateTime(Library)

+**Approach**
   Python: The core programming language used for scripting and data processing.

   Selenium: A web automation tool used for web scraping.

   Streamlit: A framework for creating interactive web applications.

   Pandas: A data manipulation and analysis library.

-Datetime: A module to handle date and time operations.
+  Mysql: Storing the scraped data and utilizing while using Streamlit filtration process

   Regular Expressions (re): A module for handling string operations and data cleaning.

+**Findings**

+Findings--> Gaining a significant amount of data to utilize in the future for critical analysis and competitive analysis for any other travel company or redBus.

 **Prerequesting Library**
 -> All the Prerequesting library details are in the redBusPrequerestLibrary.txt